 Most millionaires have a strong preference for investments that produce income at the same time as they appreciate in value, called income-producing assets.

-Examples of income-producing assets include rental real estate, real estate investment funds (such as CardoneCapital.com or Fundrise.com), mortgage tax liens, and some municipal bonds and high dividend-paying stocks.
+Examples of income-producing assets include rental real estate, real estate investment funds (such as Fundrise.com or CardoneCapital.com), mortgage tax liens, and some municipal bonds and high dividend-paying stocks.

-Most millionaires aim for a minimum investment return of 15 percent per year.
+Most millionaires aim for a minimum internal rate of return (IRR) of around 15 percent per year.

 Combined with what we now know about compounding, that kind of return can start piling up very quickly.

 In contrast, most average investors settle for 7-8% per year, which isn’t very far above the rate of inflation.
 If you want to be a millionaire, then don’t be average and don’t settle for average investment returns.
-There are investments out there that pay well over this return and I know that you’re smart enough to find them!
+There are investments out there that pay well over this return and you’re smart enough to find them.

-If you don’t know where else to look, then invest in Cardone Capital, a real estate fund that has historically paid out 15% or more for its internal rate of return (IRR), or Fundrise, which pays out an average return of around 12.4%.
+If you don’t know where else to look, then consider Fundrise, which pays out an average return of around 12.4%, or Cardone Capital, a real estate fund that has historically paid out 15% or more for its internal rate of return (IRR).

 Plus, I wrote you a step-by-step financial plan here to help you get your money invested into income-producing investments.